 How to Choose the best Air Purifier to Remove Bacteria and Viruses at your Home

 It is crucial in knowing how the most effective air purifiers, made to combat bacteria, viruses, and more, keep your home safe.
-These air purifiers will do the work by killing germs and ridding your breathing space of airborne viruses, such as influenza, the flue, common colds, novel coronaviruses and many more.
+These air purifiers will do the work by killing germs and ridding your breathing space of airborne viruses, such as influenza, the flu, common colds, novel coronaviruses, and many more.

 Thanks to new technology, air purifiers can do much more than their traditional ability to get rid of pollen, dust, pet odors, and mold.
-Some specialized models now have activated carbon filter, HEPA filters, and ultra violet light technologies, working together to combat and reduce germs, bacteria, and viruses which in essence prevent the spreading of the flu, coronaviruses, pulmonary infections, and so much more.
+Some specialized models now have activated carbon filters, HEPA filters, and ultraviolet light technologies, working together to combat and reduce germs, bacteria, and viruses which in essence prevent the spreading of the flu, coronaviruses, pulmonary infections, and so much more.
 How do these features work you ask?
 Here is a short summary of how.

 First, activated carbon, a natural air purifier, contains special properties that allow it to capture volatile organic and inorganic compounds, odors, and many kinds of gaseous pollutants from the air.
 Activated carbon filters work to accomplish this very differently from other air purifiers like HEPA because HEPA filters only filter particle pollution from the air.
 However, if combined activated carbon and HEPA filters can successfully trap 99.7% of small particles the size of 0.3 microns as well as most larger particles.
 Activated carbon is highly absorptive, odorless, and works wonders when it comes to eliminating toxins and other unwanted particles from the air.